psu-arts-arch-3/art-203/lesson-2/exercise-2-hello-world.md

 2. File &gt;&gt;&gt; Open folder
 3. Select your local directory.
 4. File &gt;&gt;&gt; New
-5. Paste in the following code for a basic HTML document
+5. Paste in the following code for a basic HTML document.

 ```
 <!DOCTYPE html>